-- Arbitration: Wiley Rein is at the fore of appellate litigation over the enforceability of arbitration clauses, crafting and litigating theories of federal preemption that seek to ensure the enforceability of these important contractual provisions.
+- Arbitration: Wiley Rein is at the fore of appellate litigation over the enforceability of arbitration clauses, crafting, and litigating theories of federal preemption that seek to ensure the enforceability of these important contractual provisions.

-In keeping with the firm’s interdisciplinary approach, our appellate counsel partner with recognized subject matter experts in nearly two dozen areas of law and across industries to provide briefing and oral argument in every appellate setting, including at the U.S. Supreme Court and in every federal circuit, as well as numerous state supreme courts.
+In keeping with the firm’s interdisciplinary approach, our appellate counsel partner with recognized subject matter experts in nearly two dozen areas of law and across industries to provide briefing and oral argument in every appellate setting, including at the Supreme Court of the United States and in every federal circuit, as well as numerous state supreme courts.
 The Legal 500 US notes that Wiley Rein’s “fusion of a highly rated regulatory group with a contingency of litigation expertise” is a strategy that “manifests itself in the flexibility of its lawyers and the firm’s prolific record of success in contentious matters.”

-U.S. Supreme Court Matters
+Supreme Court of the United States Matters

 - Wyeth v.
-Levine, successfully petitioned the U.S. Supreme Court for a writ of certiorari, arguing that Food and Drug Administration (FDA) approval of prescription drug labeling preempts state-law claims that would require different warnings.
+Levine, successfully petitioned the Supreme Court for a writ of certiorari, arguing that U.S. Food and Drug Administration (FDA) approval of prescription drug labeling preempts state-law claims that would require different warnings.

 - Mylan, Inc. v.
-Daiichi Sankyo Co., representing the Generic Pharmaceutical Association (GPhA) as amicus in support of a petition for certiorari in patent dispute case.
+Daiichi Sankyo Co., representing the Generic Pharmaceutical Association (GPhA) as amicus in support of a petition for certiorari in a patent dispute case.
 The brief seeks the Court’s clarification of its definition for “obviousness,” a critically important issue when determining the validity of a patent.

 - Cellco Partnership v.
 Litman, representing petitioner seeking certiorari in Federal Arbitration Act preemption case attempting to vindicate contractual right to bilateral arbitration in consumer agreements.